 Delphi and Meteora are best visited in May and on a 3-day trip, spending a night in Delphi and one night in Meteora.
 A draft of the itinerary can be:

-Day 1: Athens – Ancient Olympia in the Peloponnese – Galaxidi seaside town, 30 km far from Delphi.
+Day 1: Athens – Ancient Olympia in the Peloponnese – Galaxidi seaside town, 30 km away from Delphi.
 Spend your evening in the beautiful Galaxidi and stay at the best Boutique Hotel in town with the most delicious handmade marmalades: Ganimede Hotel, Galaxidi.

 agios stefanons of Meteora Monasteries